-In addition to the Student Government Association there are several other opportunities for student involvement:
+In addition to the Student Government Association, there are several other opportunities for student involvement:

-Clubs and Organia tions
+Clubs and Organizations

-• Astronomy Club is open to all students interested in astronomy.
-The club sponsors worthwhile social events and raises money to offset any costs of materials, conferences, or field trips.

-• Chi Alpha/College Christian Fellowship Club promotes the spiritual life of the students of Mesalands Community College by providing opportunities for worship, fellowship, discipleship, witness, and prayer.
+- Astronomy Club is open to all students interested in astronomy.
+The club sponsors worthwhile social events and raises money to offset any costs of materials, conferences, or field trips. - Chi Alpha/College Christian Fellowship Club promotes the spiritual life of the students of Mesalands Community College by providing opportunities for worship, fellowship, discipleship, witness, and prayer.
 Chi Alpha meets periodically in small and large group gatherings.
 Students assume the planning and scheduling of all meetings and special events.
 Membership will include any interested students who are enrolled at Mesalands Community College.
 Chi Alpha is a non-discriminatory organization.

-• Entrepreneurial Action Us (ENACTUS) is a nonprofit organization that gives students the tools to learn the free enterprise system in a real working situation.
-Guided by faculty advisors who are named Sam M. Walton Free Enterprise Fellows in honor of the late Wal-Mart founder, ENACTUS teams establish a variety of community outreach programs that teach free enterprise.
-Help is given to budding entrepreneurs to get their plans off the ground and mentors are available for at-risk students, inspiring them to reach for their dreams.
+- Entrepreneurial Action Us (ENACTUS) is a nonprofit organization that gives students the tools to learn the free enterprise system in a real working situation.
+Guided by faculty advisors, who are named Sam M. Walton Free Enterprise Fellows in honor of the late Wal-Mart founder, ENACTUS teams establish a variety of community outreach programs that teach free enterprise.
+Help is given to budding entrepreneurs to get their plans off the ground, and mentors are available for at-risk students, inspiring them to reach for their dreams. - Gamers Guild was created to provide a way for people at Mesalands Community College who enjoy gaming to meet others with similar interests.
+"Gamers," in this case, are defined as fans of the diverse multi-player games that are separate from traditional sports activities.
+These include, but are not limited to: role playing, card, games, collectible trading card games, board games, multi-player computer games, and tabletop war games. - The General Education Development (GED) Club exists to raise and distribute funding to assist students in the Adult Education (ABE) program who need financial assistance in paying High School Equivalency test fees. - Hispanic Heritage Club: ¡Amistad! is for all students who are interested in the cultural aspects of Spanish-speaking countries. - Hot Metals Club is a student organization sponsored by Fine Arts/Foundry. - Mesalands Experienced Student Association (MESA) Club is designed to provide support and advocacy to nontraditional students at Mesalands Community College.
+Membership is open to any Mesalands student who fulfills membership requirements (any undergraduate student who is 24 or older, or any student under 24 who considers him or herself a nontraditional student). - Native American Club promotes increased awareness and cultural understanding of indigenous people of America at Mesalands Community College and the respective community.
+Membership is open to any student of Mesalands Community College. - Natural Sciences Club provides an opportunity for students to gain knowledge of their surroundings.

-June 25-July 1 Weekly Planner

-Sunday 25

-Monday 26 Classes begin for Summer III

-Tuesday 27

-Wednesday 28

-Thursday 29

-Friday 30 Last day to withdraw from Summer II Last day to add/drop for Summer III

-Saturday 1

-• Gamers Club was created to provide a way for people at Mesalands Community College who enjoy gaming to meet others with similar interests.
-"Gamers," in this case, are defined as the diverse multi-player games that are separate from traditional sports activities.
-These include, but are not limited to: role playing, card games, collectible trading card games, board games, multi-player computer games, and tabletop war games.

-• The General Education Development (GED) Club exists to raise and distribute funding to assist students in the Adult Basic Education (ABE) program who need financial assistance in paying High School Equivalency test fees.

-• Hispanic Heritage Club: ¡Amistad! is for students taking Spanish as a foreign language and also for those who speak Spanish or are interested in the cultural aspects of Spanish-speaking countries.

-• Mesalands Experienced Student Association (MESA) Club is designed to provide support and advocacy to nontraditional students at Mesalands Community College.
-Membership is open to any Mesalands student who fulfills membership requirements (any undergraduate student who is 24 or older, or any student under 24 who considers him or herself a nontraditional student).

-• Native American Club promotes increased awareness and cultural understanding of indigenous people of America at Mesalands Community College and the respective community.
-Membership is open to any student of Mesalands Community College.

-• Natural Sciences Club provides an opportunity for students to gain knowledge of their surroundings.
 Innovative field trips and informative lectures with topics ranging from astronomy to paleontology are provided through the Natural Sciences Club.
 Hands-on experience is emphasized through cooperative work in the Mesalands Community College's Dinosaur Museum and Natural Sciences Laboratory, where the scientific method is put to practical use.
-This organization provides students a chance to broaden their horizons and gives the community an opportunity to share in culturally enriching experiences.

-• Phi Theta Kappa International Honor Society membership is based on academic achievement.
+This organization provides students a chance to broaden their horizons and gives the community an opportunity to share in culturally enriching experiences. - Phi Theta Kappa International Honor Society membership is based on academic achievement.
 The Society offers student leadership opportunities, lifetime membership, opportunities for intellectual enrichment and personal development through scholarship, leadership, service, and fellowship.

-July 2-8 Weekly Planner

-Sunday 2

-Monday 3 Independence Day observed - College closed

-Tuesday 4 Last day to withdraw from Summer III

-Wednesday 5

-Thursday 6

-Friday 7

-Saturday 8